 Civil society advocacy

 UK-based civil society groups such as Privacy International, Article 19 and Open Rights Group responded to the government’s consultation on legal reform emphasising the importance of interoperability requirements for firms with “systemic market status”, consultation with civil society on remedies, DMU redress powers, recognising the importance of human rights, and assessing social and cultural as well as economic impacts.

 The CMA has ordered Meta to reverse its acquisition of GIPHY, which it found could cause a substantial lessening of competition in the supply of display advertising and social media service.
 It has cleared Meta’s acquisition of Kustomer, and is also investigating its use of advertising and single sign-on data in its classified ads and online dating services.

 In March 2021, the CMA opened an investigation into Apple’s terms and conditions relating to its app store, particularly those requiring use of its own payment service.
 The CMA also “continues to coordinate closely with the [European Commission], as well as other agencies” to investigate this issue.
-In June 2021, it launched a market study into mobile ecosystems, and potential consumer harm within four themes:

 - “A more transparent process than initially proposed, including engagement with third parties and publishing test results, with the option for the CMA to require Google to address issues raised by the CMA or third parties;

 - “Google will not remove third-party cookies until the CMA is satisfied that its competition concerns have been addressed.
 If the CMA is not satisfied that its competition concerns have been addressed, the CMA may take further action (i.e. re-open its investigation, impose interim measures or proceed to a decision);

 - “Commitments to restrict the sharing of data within its ecosystem to ensure that it doesn’t gain an advantage over competitors when third-party cookies are removed; and commitments to not self-preference its advertising services;